Rocky: The Ultimate Film Franchise!

 8. Creed II (2018)

-It is a 2018 American sports drama film directed by Steven Caple Jr from a screenplay by Juel Taylor and Sylvester Stallone.
+It is a 2018 American sports drama film directed by Steven Caple Jr. from a screenplay by Juel Taylor and Sylvester Stallone.

-It is the sequel to Creed (2015), a follow-up to Rocky IV (1985) and the eighth installment in the Rocky franchise.
+It is the sequel to Creed (2015), a follow-up to Rocky IV (1985) and the eighth installment in the overall Rocky franchise.

-It was premiered on November 14th 2018 at the Lincoln Center in New York City and was released in the United States by Metro-Goldwyn-Mayer and Warner Bros Pictures on November 21st.
+It premiered on November 14th 2018 at the Lincoln Center in New York City and was released in the United States by Metro-Goldwyn-Mayer and Warner Bros Pictures on November 21st.

-The film received generally positive reviews from critics, who praised the performances (particularly those of Stallone, Jordan and Lundgren), character development and Caple's direction, while noting its predictability.
+The film received generally positive reviews from critics, who praised the performances (particularly those of Stallone, Jordan and Lundgren), character development and Caple's direction, while noting its narrative predictability.

 9. Creed III (2023)